danielrosehill/LLMs-on-LLMs/README.md

 I'll use this repository to gather and share those related to LLMs themselves.

+---

 ### Just some random things I've wondered...

 Some of my prompts are things that piqued my curiosity:

   *LLMs generate text ... so why are they so demanding on GPUs specifically?!*

-  *If you wanted to host a local LLM that could match the power of GPT-4o how much would it cost ... and how annoyed would your neighbors be about the noise?* (spoiler alert: much money; noise probably bearable)
+  *If you wanted to host a local LLM that could match the power of GPT-4o how much would it cost ... and how annoyed would your neighbors be about the noise?
+Also: what would your electricity bills be like?!* (Spoiler alert: much money; noise probably bearable)

+  ---

 ### And lots of "ELI5" type content

 *Explain how weights and balances work in LLMs*

 *How does tokenisation work and why does it differ by LLM?*

 Etc

+---

 ## ⚠️ Content Accuracy Disclaimer! ⚠️